 show that you have read and understood the relevant material; and,

-utilise it to set out your own opinions, based on the work that you have done.
+Show you can utilise it to set out your answer and view, based on that understanidng.

 Beginning - Middle - End